My name is Rick Bradley and here I intend to share some of the recipes that have worked for me, resources I've found, sites

 What if they left out the chicken and no one noticed?

-The fast-food chicken nugget, a paragon of processed food, is finally poised to transcend its animal origins The EATER article.
+The fast-food chicken nugget, a paragon of processed food, is finally poised to transcend its animal origins

 Why vegan junk food may be even worse for your health